 The Official Plan, which sets out Councils policies for the physical growth and development of the municipality, affects all lands within the Town of Renfrew.
 The existing Official Plan is serving the Town well and the update is not intended to be a re-write of the document.
 The update is to bring the plan into conformity with current Provincial legislation and policies and to address ‘key issues’ identified by the Town and the public.

-At this stage, the Planning Division of the County of Renfrew has prepared the Draft Official Plan Amendment.
+At this stage, Council has adopted the new Official Plan, Schedule and Appendices and have forwarded the necessary documentation to the County of Renfrew for final approval.
 This document is available for viewing at the Department of Development and Works, Town Hall, Town of Renfrew or may be found below.